 I try to have piglets available in all price ranges.
 I am willing to negotiate on some of the prices.
 I will take payment plans, but all pigs must be paid for by the time they are 8 weeks old, unless other arrangements have been approved by me.
 Piglets must be picked up/delivered/shipped, by the time they are 8 weeks old, unless approved by me or a boarding fee will take effect of $20/per day.
 All money received is non-refundable if you should change your mind.
-My piglets are sold for the same price as breeders or pets.
+My piglets can be sold as breeders or pets.
+There is an extra fee for breeders/pedigrees.
 I can have the males neutered for $100 extra, at the buyers expense, if wanted.
 You can also have it done at your own vet.
+If you want the female spayed before getting her, there is an additional cost of $300 and there may be a wait up to a couple weeks.
+My vet prefers for them to be a little older/bigger so they can handle the anesthetic better.
+A spay is a major surgery and with that there is always risks.
+To be good pets, males must be neutered and females must be spayed.
+They will not make good pets otherwise.

 I hand deliver the majority of my piglets.
 I have shipped, but would much rather drive them to their new owners to save them the stress of shipping.
 I have gone all across the country to deliver piglets.
 I am big on privacy so will usually meet in a town close to your home, unless you want me to bring it all the way to your house.